 Henry Wallace is a forgotten name.
 He’s been relegated to the freezer of history.
 It’s shocking when one realizes that he served as Secretary of Agriculture for eight years under Franklin Delano Roosevelt.
 His accomplishments in the fields of corn and chicken hybridization are still reaping benefits today.
 His political influence during the 1930s and early ’40s rippled through the country and around the world.
 It’s more shocking when one realizes that his name recognition and favorable polling numbers hit record highs yet to be broken by anyone in the national spotlight.
 It’s still more shocking that he was vice-president under FDR during the third term.
 He was the people’s number one choice for vice-president in 1944.
 Then to find out the shocks don’t stop there, that his prominence and popularity plummeted to record lows in a matter of months after being a shoe-in candidate, again, for the democratic presidential nomination in 1948.

 The story of his rise and fall is the story of the American Dream found and lost.
 Wallace represented Democracy, not merely the semblance of lower case democracy, or smily faced politicians’ flag waving lip service to democracy, but the kind of democracy dreamed of by the founders, most notably Thomas Paine.
 His story, like Paine’s, is one of coming from common roots, only to bubble up to greatness through the thoughtful promotion of democratic ideals.
 The ideals that were built into the Declaration of Independence, the Constitution, and the Bill of Rights.
-Ideals spoken of, but trounced upon by those who wish not to relinquish their dominance, and who fear the fully realized practice of democracy.
+Ideals spoken of, but trounced upon by those who wish not to relinquish their dominance.
+Ideals spoken of by those who fear the fully realized practice of democracy.

 The book digs into the crisis of the Great Depression.
 The implosion of the banking system caused by the mega-greed of wall street gamblers that sent waves of economic disaster around the world lasting until WWII.
 The combined devastation of the depression and the war put the prevention of the next Big One foremost in Wallace’s eyes.
 He never lost sight of the need for international cooperation.
 He never lost sight of the job of making democracy work.
 He never lost sight of, not just political democracy, but economic democracy as well.